 23.If you want to see sea turtles but you’re not a snorkeler, head to Laniakea beach.
 Located on the north shore about four miles east of Haleiwa, Laniakea has quite a few rocks along the sandy beach that grow a certain kind of algae that sea turtles love to chow down on!
 It’s not uncommon to spot a half dozen turtles in the shallow water or even sunning themselves on the beach.
 There’s parking across the street, but you may have to park and walk a ways as this is a pretty popular spot.

 24.Plan at least one nice dinner for sunset on Waikiki.
 Duke’s and RumFire are the staple, tried and true restaurants on Waikiki.
 For another laid back option, I also like Mai Tai Bar at the Royal Hawaiian.
 The food is lighter, but you’ll have a great view of the luau next door.

 25.Get the Go Oahu Card.
-This 3-day all-inclusive card will get you admission to some of the most popular spots on the island including the Polynesian Cultural Center, Kualoa Ranch, Hanauma Bay, Pearl Harbor attractions, Dole Plantation, Iolani Palace, Bishop Museum, snorkeling excursions and more!
+This 1, 2, 3, 5, or 7-day all-inclusive card will get you admission to some of the most popular spots on the island including the Polynesian Cultural Center, Kualoa Ranch, Hanauma Bay, Pearl Harbor attractions, Dole Plantation, Iolani Palace, Bishop Museum, snorkeling excursions and more!
 If you’re planning to do one or two big experiences, this card could save you quite a bit of money.
-Get it at a discount here.
+Purchase it here.